pademinune/Armor-Penetration-Calculator/readme.md

 Since this mod relies on [GUIFlash](https://github.com/CH4MPi/GUIFlash), you will need two `.wotmod` files.

+### Install using zip file (Recommended)

+1. Download `unzip-me.zip` from the [latest release](https://github.com/pademinune/Armor-Penetration-Calculator/releases).

+2. Put the zip file in your `mods/x.x.x.x/` folder found in your local World of Tanks installation folder.

+3. Unzip and extract the two `.wotmod` files.

+4. Launch World of Tanks and the labels will appear when looking at an enemy tank.

+### Install without zip file

 1. Download the [latest version](https://github.com/pademinune/Armor-Penetration-Calculator/releases) of `armor-calculator-x.x.x.wotmod` from releases.

 2. Download `guiflash_x.x.x.wotmod` from releases.